 The corpse pose, or Shavasana in Sanskrit, is the classic relaxation Yoga Pose, and is most restful pose in yoga.
 It's the final pose used in most yoga classes, but can also be done on its own to facilitate meditation or relaxation.
 It looks deceptively simple, but it is in fact, one the most difficult Yoga Asanas and one which changes and develops through practice.

 ** Quitting smoking is really a tough challenge for you.
 And dealing with it is not very simple.

-Order Special report on " Quit Smoking with the help of Ayurveda & Yoga" and I will e-mail the report directly to you.
+Order Special report on " Quit Smoking with the help of Ayurveda & Yoga" and We will e-mail the report directly to you.

 P.S.
 This offer is valid only for purchases done on or before -